College of Architecture & the Built Environment

-The MS in Construction Management, offered on-campus and on-line, is a first professional degree with a comprehensive, multidisciplinary approach to construction education with an unparalleled focus on sustainability.
+The MS in Construction Management is a first-professional degree with a comprehensive, multidisciplinary approach to construction education with an unparalleled focus on sustainability.
 The need for construction managers is projected to increase dramatically, and students who pursue a MS in Construction Management at Jefferson learn collaborative, innovative problem-solving techniques from experienced industry professionals.
 Graduates possess a balance of various skills that translate from the job site to the office, giving them an exceptional advantage to secure leadership roles in the growing field of construction management.

 Jefferson's M.S. in Construction Management is an innovative, multidisciplinary program with an unparalleled focus on sustainability and collaboration, where you will learn advanced real-world problem-solving techniques from a faculty of experienced industry professionals.